DataDog/integrations-core/docs/dev/README.md

 This page walks through how Technology Partners can build an out-of-the-box integration using the Datadog Agent or Datadog API.

-The [Integrations page][3] includes integrations and custom dashboard widgets built by both Datadog and our Technology Partners, available at no cost to Datadog customers.
+The [Integrations page][3] includes integrations built by both Datadog and our Technology Partners, available at no cost to Datadog customers.

-The [Datadog Marketplace][4], on the other hand, is a commercial platform for Technology Partners to _sell_ a variety of offerings, including integrations, custom dashboard widgets, software licenses, and professional services to Datadog customers.
+The [Datadog Marketplace][4], on the other hand, is a commercial platform for Technology Partners to _sell_ a variety of offerings, including integrations, software licenses, and professional services to Datadog customers.

 ## Datadog Integrations